KH-log/TIL-BOB/README.md

 | 2 |
 | 3 |

 :pushpin: This repository's code was created for coding exercises.
-Each code also expressly states the title, author, publisher, etc. of the book.
+:pushpin: Each code also expressly states the title, author, publisher, etc. of the book.
 :pushpin: Copyright related matters will be corrected if you deliver them through commit.
 <br/><br/>